Espanicon/icon-node-monitor/README.md

 Create a `.env` file inside the project folder.
 The content of this file should look like this:
 ```
 BOT_TOKEN="YOUR_AUTHENTICATION_TOKEN"
-GROUP_ID="USER_OR_GROUP_ID"
 ```

-In the `BOT_TOKEN` variable paste the authentication token you got from *BotFather* and in the `GROUP_ID` variable you need to paste either the id of a telegram group in which the bot has been added or the id of the telegram user that will receive the alerts.
-To find either your telegram id or the id of a telegram group you can use [IDBot](https://telegram.me/myidbot).
+In the `BOT_TOKEN` variable paste the authentication token you got from *BotFather*.

 You can now run your own version of the bot locally with the command `npm run start`